 The needs of students who are deafblind are varied.
 Therefore instruction should be adapted and the curriculum modified to reflect individual needs.
 Many students who are deafblind have potentially useful hearing and/or vision that enhance their potential for integration into the classroom.
 However, specific intervention and appropriate support should be available in order for each student to develop and learn.
-The student's educational requirements and any special measures that are to or come absorption derivation.
-A minimal of 1 defores, 1 households and defores be taken in order to help meet those requirements must be documented in a formal Individual Education Plan.
+The student's educational requirements and any special measures that are to be taken in order to help meet those requirements must be documented in a formal Individual Education Plan.